-The ACCC considers that a voluntary code will not effectively address issues in the wine grape market without more winemakers becoming signatories.
-Unless more winemakers sign on, many industry issues are likely to remain unaddressed.
-For example, without winemakers in the Riverina region signing the Code, the ACCC considers that many growers are likely to continue trading without written contracts and will not have meaningful access to dispute resolution mechanisms.
+The ACCC considers that a voluntary code will not effectively address issues in the wine grapes market without all large winemakers becoming signatories.
+Unless more large winemakers sign on, many industry issues are likely to become further engrained.
+For example, without winemakers in the Riverina region signing the Code, the ACCC considers